 Nilaparvata lugens, the brown planthopper (BPH) is an important and widespread pest of rice (see

 ricehoppers.net CABI).
 Nilaparvata lugens can reach high densities on rice, and vectors Rice Grassy Stunt Virus (RGSV), and Rice Ragged Stunt Virus (RRSV).
 It is also migratory and moves north as southern populations build up.
-A good recent reference on rice diseases transmitted by Nilaparvata lugens is Cabauatan et a;.
-(2009) (citation below).
+A good recent reference on rice diseases transmitted by Nilaparvata lugens is Cabauatan et al. (2009) (citation below).

-Nilaparvata bakeri, N. maeander and N. muiri are also known from rice.
+Nilaparvata bakeri, N. maeander, and N. muiri are also known from rice.
 None of these four species are known from the New World.

 Of the four Nilaparvata species in the New World, none are known to be pests on economic crops, although Nilaparvata wolcotti has been recorded from sugarcane.
 Nilaparvata planthoppers endemic to the New World are often found at lights.

-Other Nilaparvata on rice are of comparatively minor (or at least local) importance.
+Other Nilaparvata on rice is of comparatively minor (or at least local) importance.
 Nilaparvata muiri is also a vector of Rice Grassy Stunt Virus (RGSV), Nilaparvata bakeri has also been recorded as a vector of Rice Grassy Stunt Virus (RGSV), and Rice Ragged Stunt Virus (RRSV).
 Photos and additional information on these species can be found here: http://naturalhistory.museumwales.ac.uk/vectors/Home.php

 A good general source of information on rice planthoppers is the ricehoppers blog: http://ricehoppers.net/.
 (Which seems to be down now.)